 Interested in getting FAIR-certified or expanding your knowledge of FAIR principles?
 Join us for optional conference add-on courses before FAIRCON2020.
 This year, we are offering multiple FAIR Training courses in partnership with our Technical Advisor, RiskLens.

-We are offering three training courses in a variety of ways:
+We are offering three training courses in multiple ways:

 Both existing FAIR Institute members and non-members who attend FAIRCON2020 are welcome to partake in these optional add-on training courses.